alvarezloaiciga/webchat/README.md

 This is the end-user client for web chats with Quiq Messaging

 ## Customizing
+We provide a way to customize the look and feel of Quiq Webchat to fit your brand's look and feel.
+You can provide a set of `COLORS` in the `window.QUIQ` configuration object.
+(See [here](#windowquiq-object) for more details).
+If you want more control than this, you can also set the `STYLES` property to customize elements in more detail.
+Information on what all can be customized is listed [here](#setting-styles).

-While technically all css within the Chat Widget is overridable, it is strongly discouraged and not supported.
+Adding a css file to your page to override the default styles is not supported.
 This is because at any time in the future, we may change HTML structure or CSS class names, causing potentially breaking changes on any site containing the modified code.
-We provide some color overrides as well as custom messaging within the fields described above.

 If there's some other customization you'd like, please open an issue in this repository describing what you'd like to be customizable.

 ## Usage